 Jennifer Carrera was a postdoctoral research associate with SSEHRI in 2014-2015.
 She is currently an Assistant Professor of Sociology at Michigan State University.
 At MSU she has a joint appointment between the Department of Sociology and the Environmental Science and Policy Program.
 Dr. Carrera is part of a campus-wide Global Water Initiative.
 She holds a Ph.D. in Sociology and an M.S. in Environmental Engineering from the University of Illinois at Urbana-Champaign, an M.S. in Biostatistics from Emory University, and a Bachelor of Arts in Biology from Boston University.
 Her doctoral research explored the context of water shutoffs in Detroit, Michigan and failing septic systems in Lowndes County, Alabama.
 Through environmental engineering Dr. Carrera considered mechanisms for incorporating community member needs and values into technology design for sanitation systems in Sub-Saharan Africa.
 Her area of research focuses on access to clean water and sanitation in low-income populations domestically and internationally.
 She uses water as a lens through which to examine mechanisms of exclusion and through her work aims to articulate the everyday practices that produce and reproduce environmental injustices.
 Through citizen science research and community based participatory research she aims to provide communities with resources to make inequities visible.
 By doing so she hopes to transform data as a tool for power within marginalized communities and direct technology design and policy initiatives towards integrated, sustainable solutions for improving access to environmental resources for low-income populations.

 Elizabeth Hoover is an Assistant Professor of American Studies and Ethnic Studies at Brown University where she teaches courses on environmental health and justice in Native communities, indigenous food movements, Native American museum curation, and community engaged research.
 During the 2014-2015 academic year she worked under a Ford Postdoctoral Fellowship as a visiting scholar at the Social Science Environmental Health Research Institute at Northeastern University.
 Elizabeth received her MA and PhD in Anthropology at Brown University, with a focus on environmental and medical Anthropology as it applies to Native American communities responding to environmental contamination.
-She is currently working on a book manuscript “’The River is In Us;’ Fighting Toxins in a Mohawk Community,” which is an ethnographic exploration of Akwesasne Mohawks’ response to Superfund contamination and environmental health research.
-Her second book project From ‘Garden Warriors’ to ‘Good Seeds;’ Indigenizing the Local Food Movement explores Native American farming and gardening projects around the country: the successes and challenges faced by these organizations, the ways in which participants define and envision concepts like food sovereignty, and importance of heritage seeds.
-Elizabeth has published articles about environmental reproductive justice in Native American communities, the cultural impact of fish advisories on Native communities, and health social movements.
+Her book “’The River is In Us;’ Fighting Toxins in a Mohawk Community an ethnographic exploration of Akwesasne Mohawks’ response to Superfund contamination and environmental health research, was published in 2017 through University of Minnesota Press.
+She is currently spending the 2018-2019 academic year as a fellow of the Stanford Humanities Center writing her second book From ‘Garden Warriors’ to ‘Good Seeds;’ Indigenizing the Local Food Movement, which explores Native American farming and gardening projects around the country: the successes and challenges faced by these organizations, the ways in which participants define and envision concepts like food sovereignty, and importance of heritage seeds.
+Elizabeth has published articles about environmental reproductive justice in Native American communities, the cultural impact of fish advisories on Native communities, and food sovereignty.